 I actually love using it around the house for removing stains and cleaning kitchen appliances, or even relieving skin irritations and getting rid of stinky feet, but when it comes to eating cornstarch, there are healthier, more natural alternatives out there.

 As to the question is cornstarch gluten-free, the answer may surprise you.
 Let’s take a look at this common thickener and get that answer to is cornstarch gluten-free.

 Is Cornstarch Gluten-Free?

 People ask a lot of questions about cornstarch because it’s often an ingredient in packaged and processed foods, but few know how it’s made and processed.
-Here are some of the most common questions regarding cornstarch:
+Here are some of the most common questions regarding this starch:

 - Is cornstarch gluten-free?
-Because cornstarch doesn’t contain any proteins and it’s made up of only carbohydrates, it is considered a gluten-free grain.
-You can use cornstarch as a substitute for flour in many recipes.
-In fact, cornstarch is an even better thickener, and you only need half the amount when subbing cornstarch for flour.
+Because it doesn’t contain any proteins and it’s made up of only carbohydrates, it is considered a gluten-free grain.
+You can use it as a substitute for flour in many recipes.
+In fact, cornstarch is an even better thickener, and you only need half the amount when subbing it for flour.
 However, since it’s processed, I don’t recommend using cornstarch often.

 - Is cornstarch vegan?
 Not only is cornstarch gluten-free, but yes, it’s vegan because it’s not made with any animal products.
 In fact, some people on a vegan diet use cornstarch and water as an egg substitute when cooking and baking.
 You can combine one tablespoon of non-GMO cornstarch with three tablespoons of warm water to get the same consistency as an egg.

-A half cup (64 grams) of cornstarch contains about: (3)
+One cup (about 128 grams) of cornstarch contains approximately:

 Benefits of Cornstarch